 Apple Cinnamon Muffins

-Quick, easy and irresistibly delicious, these muffins are sure to become a go-to recipe for home baking lovers.
+Quick, easy and full of comforting flavour, they’re sure to become a go-to recipe for busy days, hungry kids and last-minute baking.

 Muffins, apple, autumn, apply muffins, cinnamon, light and fluffy, apple cinnamon, cakes, little cakes, buttermilk